BucknellSustainability/Flower/WebServer/README.md

 of the live server, defaulting to `index.html` if present.

-## API Keys
+## DB Info
-API Keys should not be committed to the repo so  we've made a way for each developer to use their own.
+DB info should not be committed to the repo so  we've made a way for each developer to use their own.
 1. Create a file called `config.json` in the `Webserver` directory.
 2. Add this code:
 ```